Privacy Notice Language

 Our Assessments are conducted, in part, on the basis of profiling, which means that we process your personal information using software that is able to process your responses to questions and provide estimates of different attributes including your personality, preferred behaviour, motivations, talents and abilities.

-d) Your consent, when we process any special categories of personal data about you.
-You have the right to withdraw your consent at any time by contacting us using the contact details below.
+- with your consent: for example, when we process any Sensitive Data about you.
+You have the right to withdraw your consent at any time by contacting us using the contact details below; and

-We do not send marketing communications to Participants who are only registered as Participants; however, we may contact you if you have provided us with your contact details and are a Client or prospective Client of our Services.
+We do not send marketing communications to Participants who are only registered as Participants; however, we may contact you if you have provided us with your contact details either through an online form, at an event, and are a Client or prospective Client of our Services.

-If you do not wish to receive any marketing communications we may send to you from time to time, please let us know at any time by emailing us at firstname.lastname@example.org.
+If you do not wish to receive any marketing communications that we may send to you from time to time, please let us know by emailing us at firstname.lastname@example.org.

 Information about Participants will be disclosed to our Clients in the context of the provision of Services to them in connection with the Assessment(s) undertaken.
 Individual responses may be disclosed to Clients, and an overall Assessment report will be provided to Clients, containing an overall Assessment score and additional comments about a Participant’s performance.

-- systems to facilitate the service such as email services and enquiry response services;
+- providers of systems to facilitate the service such as email services and enquiry response services;

 - In the event that we sell any part of our business or assets of our business, in which case we may disclose your personal data to the prospective buyer of the business or assets.
 We may also disclose your personal data to a vendor of another business or assets that we are acquiring or to a joint venture or merger partner.